Papaye Peasant Movement: Alternative energy

 MPP has taken on multiple alternative energy initiatives.
 Leaders have conducted workshops on how to install solar panels and how to build solar-powered batteries; they have also established a facility to manufacture solar products.
 Additionally, MPP promotes the use of natural fertilizer such as manure and compost.
 They also produce alternative charcoal, bio-fuel from waste, and other alternative energy methods.

 Eco-villages

 After the 2010 earthquake, there was an urban exodus to rural areas like Papaye, particularly from the Haitian capital of Port-au-Prince.
-MMP set up a camp for internally displaced people, and in collaborations with partners such as Unitarian Universalist Service Committee (UUSC), helped refugees build eco-villages.
-Earthquake survivors, MMP members, and volunteers built the houses, – survivors were paid a minimum salary for their work – taught urban dwellers sustainable farming methods, and set up personal and community gardens.
+MPP set up a camp for internally displaced people, and in collaborations with partners such as Unitarian Universalist Service Committee (UUSC), helped refugees build eco-villages.
+Earthquake survivors, MPP members, and volunteers built the houses, – survivors were paid a minimum salary for their work – taught urban dwellers sustainable farming methods, and set up personal and community gardens.
 Water management methods were also installed so that eco-village dwellers would have access to clean water.
 So far, the experiment has been a success and many other organizations are replicating this model in Haiti and elsewhere.